geunzz/cnn_svm_classification/README.md

 [code description]
 ----------------------------------
 This project was conducted as a final exam assignment.
-It is a project that BINARY CLASSIFY images of fire and without fire.
+It is a project that classify images of fire and without fire(binary classfication problem).
 It contains experimental code for the case of using CNN and the case of using CNN+ SVM together.

 data_mover.py : Randomly transfers data to a specified path as many times as a given number.